Everything About Learning to Surf

 Traction Pads / Deck Grips

-These are expensive traction pads that provide some extra grip as well as padding for the deck of the board.
+Recently we have seen a resurgence in the expensive traction pads that provide some extra grip as well as padding for the deck of the board.
 They can limit the movement of the feet and can result in discomfort to the chest and stomach while paddling.

 Read more about how to use and apply surfboard wax and traction pads